 The Harappan civilization reached its peak around 2600 BCE, after which there was a gradual decline (the reasons for which are not important here, except that it did not decline due to any violent conquests by any sort of invaders, as British colonial writers believed).
 Very interesting things happened around this time, i.e., around 2000BCE, as the map below shows.
 [From here]

 Here the (1) represents the spread of agriculturalists from today’s Iranian region we saw earlier.
 This happened around 7500–7000 BCE.
-Then the South Asian region saw the arrival of yet another big group of people – the pastoralists from the European Steppe region, shown as (2) and by the uneven red circle in the map.
+A few thousand years later, the South Asian region saw the arrival of yet another big group of people – the pastoralists from the European Steppe region, shown as (2) and by the uneven red circle in the map.

 Let’s pause and look again at the different parts of India around this time.
 The Indus valley civilization in northern and northwestern India is in decline.
-Here most communities are mixtures of native hunter-gatherer Indians and West Asian agriculturalists (A+B = C).
-The rest of India, in the peninsula, still mostly has hunter-gatherer communities with little contact of Harappans.
+Here most communities are mixtures of native hunter-gatherer Indians (‘First Indians) and West Asian agriculturalists.
+The rest of India, in the peninsula, still mostly houses the native hunter-gatherers, with little contact of the above Harappans.

 Now as the north-dwelling Harappans left their initial settlements, they moved southward in the peninsula.
-They also mixed with the hunter-gatherer populations there, and thus gradually we see the rise of new kind of mixed population (C+A).
-This has been labeled by researchers as the Ancestral South Indian population (ASI).
+They also mixed with the hunter-gatherer populations there, and thus gradually we see the rise of new kind of mixed population.
+This has been labeled by researchers as the Ancestral South Indian population (ASI): First Indians + Harappans.

 It is also likely that some of the original West Asian agriculturalists independently moved southward and mixed with the hunter-gatherers there.
 The ASI are most probably derived from both these kinds of mixtures.

 The pastoralists from the Steppe region, as they entered South Asia, encountered the Indus Valley people in northern India/Pakistan.
-Their mixture produced another new population which scholars have named the Ancestral North Indians (ANI).
+Their mixture produced another new population which scholars have named the Ancestral North Indians (ANI): Steppe pastoralists + Harappans.
 These pastorialists were the speakers of early forms of Indo-European languages which eventually developed into Sanskrit, Marathi, Bengali, etc.

-Almost every South Asian person today can trace their genetic ancestry to a mixture of these ASI and ANI peoples, which gradually happened over the next centuries until around 1 CE when mixtures became less and less common as endogamy (marriage only within one’s community) became entrenched in South Asian society.
+Almost every South Asian person today can trace their genetic ancestry to a mixture of these ASI and ANI peoples, which gradually happened over the next centuries until around the first century CE when mixtures became less and less common as endogamy (marriage only within one’s community) became entrenched in South Asian society.

 Where does this leave us with respect to ‘Aryans’ and ‘Dravidians’?
 Well here are a few general conclusions we can draw as of now: